marcodippy/retry4s/modules/docs/src/main/tut/docs/retrying.md

   )

 limitRetries(5).liftTo[IO]
-  .recoveringAll[Throwable](action) {                    // here you need to specify the type of the error to handle
+  .recovering[Throwable](action) {                    // here you need to specify the type of the error to handle
     case (_, _: IllegalArgumentException) => true
     case _ => false
   }